faizshaikh17/Jusblog/README.md

 ---

 **Note:**  This project relies on Appwrite.
 Please ensure you have a properly configured Appwrite instance running and that your environment variables are correctly set.
-Refer to the Appwrite documentation for detailed setup instructions.
+Refer to the Appwrite documentation for further details.